 And the expectation of the personal return of the Lord Jesus Christ in power and in glory.

 Paul’s final letters that we referenced this morning are replete with warnings about false teachers.
 Just go to 1 Timothy and let me show you this.
-First Timothy 1, right out of the gate he reminds Timothy—verse 3 of chapter 1: “As I urged you when I went into Macedonia, stay there in Ephesus so that you may command certain men not to teach false doctrines any longer nor to devote themselves to myths and endless genealogies.
-These [are the things that] promote controvers[y] rather than God’s work—which is by faith.”
+First Timothy chapter 1: right out of the gate, he reminds Timothy—1:3—“As I urged you when I went into Macedonia, stay there in Ephesus so that you may command certain men not to teach false doctrines any longer nor to devote themselves to myths and endless genealogies.
+These [are the things that] promote [controversy] rather than God’s work—which is by faith.”
 Go to the fourth chapter—you only need to turn a page—and what does he say?
 “The Spirit clearly says that in [the] later times some will abandon the faith and follow deceiving spirits.”
 And he goes on to say how important it is that Timothy is aware of this and he alerts his congregation to it.
-Into the sixth chapter, and verse 20, and listen to how he wraps up the letter: “Timothy, guard what has been entrusted to your care.
+Into 6:20, and listen to how he wraps up the letter: “Timothy, guard what has been entrusted to your care.
 Turn away from godless chatter and the opposing ideas of what is falsely called knowledge, which some have professed and in so doing have wandered from the faith.”

 Now, that is the work of the Spirit of God, without doubt.
 The Spirit of God confirms for us the veracity of the Bible.
 It is a mysterious thing.
 But not in any self-focused way, I recognized as I prepared this talk that somehow along the journey of my life, wittingly or unwittingly, maturer people have taken me aside and made sure that I understood these things.
 Sunday afternoons, learning the Bible off by heart in a little green hut that I was sent to by my parents.
 The fellow said I could win a car if I memorized enough of the Bible.
 That was enough for me.
 “I’m memorizing!”
 Might not have been the best of motivations, but I learned a ton of the Bible.
 And some of you are involved in our children’s ministries, and you wonder what you’re doing.
 Well, if you’re giving them the elementary knowledge of the gospel, you’re actually beginning to fashion and form the very lines down which their tiny minds are running.
 You are providing them with the wherewithal so as to be able to adjudicate as time goes by, so as to be able to detect error when it comes their way.
 You’re at the very heart of the whole operation.
 And the same is true as we run throughout the congregation.